Alumni Leadership Exchange (ALEx)

 Omar Woodard

-This presentation will provide an overview of ways public, private, and charitable sector leaders and organizations achieve social change through modifications to policy, practice, or perception.
+This presentation will provided an overview of ways public, private, and charitable sector leaders and organizations achieve social change through modifications to policy, practice, or perception.

 From Surviving to Thriving: Recognizing, Addressing, and Preventing Burnout in Yourself and Your Team